 Cavalry and Infantry: The U.S. Military on the Montana Frontier - Illustrates the function of the U.S. military and the life of an enlisted man on Montana's frontier, 1860 to 1890.

 Coming to Montana: Immigrants from Around the World - Showcases the culture, countries, traditions, and foodways of Montana's immigrants through reproduction clothing, toys, and activities.

 Contemporary American Indians in Montana - Highlights the renaissance of Montana's Indian cultures and tribal efforts to maintain their identities and traditions.

-Discover the Corps of Discovery: The Lewis and Clark Expedition in Montana - Traces the Corps' journey through Montana and their encounters with American Indians.
-Includes bison hide, trade goods, books, and more!
+Discover Lewis and Clark - Traces the Corps' journey through Montana and their encounters with American Indians.
+Includes grizzly bear hide, trade goods, a sextant, books, and more!